Austen-Dennis/Final-AustenL-DennisB/README.md

 # Final-AustenL-DennisB-BeethovenM-JulianR

 # Get Together
-A social messaging app designed for easy and streamlined communication through several forms of media.
-Get together and stay together through an in-app messaging system and image posts!
+A social messaging app designed for easy and streamlined communication among students and peers.
+Get together and stay together through an in-app messaging system and profile customization!
 This app was created using Firebase as our back end, we have basic security rules in place that only allow authorized users to access our read and write permissions.

 # Authors
 Austen Lowder\